How you make an offer on a house requires a buyer to meet certain minimums, most notably as it relates to a down-payment.

 Here are the ins and outs of down-payments and deposits when making an offer on a house.

-How Down Payments Work In Canada
+How Down-Payments Work In Canada

-• For a home between $500,000 and $1.5 million, the minimum down-payment is an additional 10% for the portion above $500,000 plus mortgage insurance.
+• For a home between $500,000 and $1.5 million, the minimum down-payment is 5% on the first $500,000, plus 10% on the portion above $500,000, with mortgage insurance required if under 20% down.

 About to buy your first home?
 The posts below feature great advice!